marionleborgne/mind-controlled-robot/README.md

 The EEG headset I am using to analyze my brainwaves is the Neurosky Mindwave Mobile.

-The remote of the toy robot - aka "The Bug" - is hacked and connected to an Arduino microcontroller.
+The remote of the toy robot is hacked and connected to an Arduino microcontroller.

-####To control the robot I used these 2 simple principles:
+**To control the robot I used these 2 simple principles:**
 * Meditation produces alpha waves (frequency range: 7.5-12.5 Hz)
 * Attention produces beta waves (frequency range: 12.5-30 Hz)

 So by isolating these 2 frequencies in my brainwaves, I can trigger the right signals to control the robot.

-####Here is the chain of events:
+**Here is the chain of events:**
 * The EEG headset records my brainwaves.
 * The brainwaves are analyzed on my computer to isolate the right frequencies.
 * The computer is connected to an Arduino microcontroller.
 The Arduino gets a specific input for each frequency detected.